season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

 #### How will we achieve this?
 1. Create a VPC environment.
-2. Prepare the Dockerfile and build it into Image.
+2. Prepare the Dockerfile & Docker-Compose and build it into image.
-3. Create ECR repository.
+3. Use command to create ECR repository, and push images to it.
 4. Create ECS Cluster and Task Definition.
 5. Create Application Load Balancer.
-6. Create Cloud Map, that website can use the domain name to communicate with database.
-7. Add the Task to ECS Service.
+6. Add the Task to ECS Service.

 ## Prerequisites
 - Basic understanding of AWS **VPC**, **ALB**, and **Container** knowledge.